 The Desktop Management Interface (DMI) must be updated when the system board is replaced.
-Use the Advanced Settings Utility (ASU) to update the DMI in the UEFI-based server.
+Use the Advanced Settings Utility (ASU) to update the DMI.
 The ASU is an online tool that supports several operating systems.
 Make sure that you download the version for your operating system.
 You can download the ASU from the Bull Support Web site.

 To update the DMI, complete the following steps.

-- 1. Download the Advanced Settings Utility (ASU) - 2.
-ASU sets the DMI in the Integrated Management Module (IMM).
+- 1. Download the Advanced Settings Utility (ASU) - ASU sets the DMI in the Integrated Management Module (IMM).
 Select one of the following methods to access the Integrated Management Module (IMM) to set the DMI: - Online from the target system (LAN or keyboard console style (KCS) access) - Remote access to the target system (LAN based) - Bootable media containing ASU (LAN or KCS, depending upon the bootable media) - 3.
 Copy and unpack the ASU package, which also includes other required files, to the server.
 Make sure that you unpack the ASU and the required files to the same directory.
-In addition to the application executable (asu or asu64), the following files are required: - For Windows based operating systems: ibm_rndis_server_os.inf device.cat - For Linux based operating systems: cdc interface.sh asu set SYSTEM_PROD_DATA.SysInfoProdName <m/t_model> [access_method] asu set SYSTEM_PROD_DATA.SysInfoSerialNum
+In addition to the application executable (asu or asu64), the following files are required:

+- For Windows based operating systems:

+ibm_rndis_server_os.inf

+device.cat

+- For Linux based operating systems:

+cdc interface.sh

-4. After you install ASU, Type the following commands to set the DMI:
+- 4. After you install ASU, Type the following commands to set the DMI: